KaitlinWan/ScalaWeb/README.md

-## Welcome to Scala with Kyle Tau and Kaitlin Wan
+## Welcome to Scala with Team Kaile

 You can use the [editor on GitHub](https://github.com/KaitlinWan/ScalaWeb/edit/master/README.md) to maintain and preview the content for your website in Markdown files.